 Focus on future says ISRO chief, as attempts to contact Vikram Lander fades

-Bengaluru,, Sep 11: ISRO Chairman, Sivan has instructed scientists to focus on future works.
+Bengaluru, Sep 11: ISRO Chairman, Sivan has instructed scientists to focus on future works.

 ISRO had on Saturday lost contact with the Vikram Lander when it was just 2.1 kilometres from a soft landing.
 Several attempts were made to communicate with the lander, but those have failed until date.

-ISRO said that the Vikram Lander has been located by the Orbiter by there has been no communication with it as yet.
+ISRO said that the Vikram Lander has been located by the Orbiter but there has been no communication with it as yet.
 All efforts are being made to track the lander, ISRO also said.

 How much time does ISRO have to track Vikram Lander?